arangodb/docs/3.7/appendix-deprecated.md

 replace the old features with:

 - **MMFiles Storage Engine**:
-  The MMFiles storage engine is deprecated starting with version 3.6.0 and it will be removed in a future release.
+  The MMFiles storage engine was in version 3.6.0 and removed in 3.7.0.
   To change your MMFiles storage engine deployment to RocksDB, see:
   [Switch storage engine](administration-engine-switch-engine.html)

-  We recommend to switch to RocksDB even before the removal of MMFiles.
-  RocksDB is the default [storage engine](architecture-storage-engines.html) since v3.4.0.

-  Once the MMFiles engine is removed, all MMFiles specific startup options will also be removed.
+  MMFiles specific startup options still exist but will also be removed.
   This will affect the following options:

   - `--compaction.*`
   - `--database.force-sync-properties`